French Vermonters

 French-Canadian farmers who are gathering corn on a farm near Sheldon, Vermont.
 Photographed by Jack Delano, Farm Security Administration, August 1941.

-French Vermonters are Americans of French descent who reside in the State of Vermont.
-A majority of present-day French Vermonters are descendants of French Canadians who left the Province of Quebec in the nineteenth and twentieth centuries.
+French Vermonters (Vermontois) are Americans of French descent who reside in the State of Vermont.
+A majority of present-day French Vermonters are descendants of French Canadians who emigrated from the Province of Quebec in the nineteenth and twentieth centuries.

 Historically, French Vermonters have been more rural and more dispersed than Franco-Americans in other New England states.
 Though mills in Burlington and Winooski attracted immigrant workers, other French Canadians gravitated towards farms and a variety of opportunities in small towns and cities, particularly in the northern half of the state.
 Wherever feasible, immigrants and their descendants established distinct institutions that reflected their culture.

 Over time, French Vermonters have become indistinguishable from Vermonters of other ethnic backgrounds in many respects.
 According to data from the American Community Survey, an estimated 8,124 Vermonters spoke French at home in 2023, representing less than 10 percent of residents who declared French or French-Canadian ancestry.
 Nevertheless, ethnic self-ascription persists and local organizations continue to celebrate French-Canadian heritage.